top of page

 E side of 30th St, between Burnips & Salem Center

-Allegan book p.12.
+Allegan book p.
+13. School building or log school erected at Salem Center.
+In 1876, a new frame building was erected at Burnip's Corners.
+It was a two-room brick building.
 Photo on p.
-12. School building or log school erected at Salem Center.
-In 1876 a new frame building was erected at Burnip's Corners.
-It was a two-room brick building.
-It was organized into a graded school of 10 grades in 1886.
-There were two teachers and 110 pupils.
-Hist of Allegan.
-Co. p.
+13. It was organized into a graded school of 10 grades in 1886.
+There were 2 teachers and 110 pupils.
+History of Allegan County p.
 530

 Allegan